s3xysteak/cesium-use/src/utils/loadGeojson/index.md

 # loadGeojson

 In a declarative manner, load GeoJSON concisely.
-This is a **pure function**.

 ## Usage